 For sheer satirical hilarity, though, we can’t beat this clip from The Onion.

 This entry was posted on Tuesday, July 21st, 2009 at 1:36 pm and is filed under Best/Worst, Business News, Future of Journalism, Journalism, Layoffs, Local news, Murdoch, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.